sam-dude/sam-dude.github.io/README.md

 Aimed at getting your days smoother.
 Made with Love 🧡

-The project proved rather tough, as I learnt lots of JavaScript features over time.
+The project proved rather tough, as I learnt I've learnt of more JavaScript features over the time.